ekeshi1/go-alpha-Main-App-Angular-Node-/README.md

 DBConnector is used to create a db pool which is later used to perfoorm the queries DbHelper is the layer which performs the database queries.

+In order to authenticate use the following credentials :

+Username : eraldo.keshi@hotmail.com

+Password: test

+Picture which describes the architecture of the project.
 ![alt text](https://storage.googleapis.com/scripts-push-notf/Alpha%20Push%20Architecture.png)